by: Adrienne Broaddus

 Hundreds of thousands are expected to pack Georgia Street Super Bowl weekend and the days before.

 Saturday, a small crew form SYNLawn spent the majority of the day installing artificial grass.

-The company’s owner, Phil Phillips said, “We saw that we might be able to do something and be apart of it and the whole family went for that very quickly.”
+The company’s owner, Patrick Phillips said, “We saw that we might be able to do something and be apart of it and the whole family went for that very quickly.”